 Sip All Day, Get Decay

 You may have already heard of this little saying, but it truly means a lot in dentistry.
-We preach it and we try to practice it daily.
+At Dental Reflections Dublin, we preach it and we try to practice it daily.
 We’re not going to lie, the busier we are, the more we may find ourselves trying to sip on that morning coffee we didn’t get to finish because our day started out full speed.
 It’s all about planning ahead and setting yourself, well your teeth, up for success.
 In this article, we discuss the meaning behind, “Sip All Day, Get Decay” saying.

 Each day when we wake up, we have so many choices to make.
 What outfit are we going to wear?
 How will we style our hair?
 What’s for breakfast?
 What will we drink with breakfast?
 Keywords: drink WITH breakfast.
 Drinking acidic or more sugary beverages isn’t as bad when you actually have them with meals.
 Food we consume actually helps to buffer the acids from the drinks we have.
 For example, if you are eating scrambled eggs with cheese but drinking coffee, the eggs and cheese will help neutralize the acidity in your mouth to help prevent cavities and tooth decay.
 Now, if you are having a granola bar and coffee on the way to work, it is going to be best to drink lots of water when you are done and even brush or use a fluoride rinse if possible.